pup·py mill noun derogatory

-While, wire cages are most often homes for this precious babies, is what has become to be the life in a puppy mill.
+While wire cages are most often homes for these precious babies, is what has become to be life in a puppy mill.
 The wire often injures their paws, which receive no medical care.
 It’s not unusual for these cages to be stacked up high with multiple rows of breeding bitches.
 What’s more, the males are no better kept.
-A barn or shed could be used to “house” these cages; but some don’t even have that luxury and are continually exposed to the elements.
+A barn or shed could be used to “house” these cages, but some don’t even have that luxury and are continually exposed to the elements.
 For these breeders, it is a business, not a family member.
-I can’t even imagine my baby not being able to run free in the back yard, let alone caged constantly with several others, not being able to move about freely.
+I can’t even imagine my baby not being able to run free in the backyard, let alone caged constantly with several others, not being able to move about freely.

 As per the ASPCA website, puppy mill dogs often arrive at pet stores and new homes with the following problems:

 - Kidney disease

 - Musculoskeletal disorders (hip dysplasia, luxating patellas, etc.)

 - Eye problems (cataracts, glaucoma, progressive retinal atrophy, etc.)

 On top of that, puppies often arrive in pet stores and their new homes with diseases or infirmities, including:

 - Upper respiratory infections

 Puppy mill pups are separated from their mothers and siblings as early as 6 weeks of age and may have behavioral issues.
 Moreover, a responsible breeder would never sell a puppy to just anyone.
 They want to check out who they’re selling to and ensure they are a good fit.